walktyler/Motor-Vehicle-Collision-Analysis/README.md

     - Evaluation of long term trends in Fatal Collision Rate (FCR).
     - An analysis of Average Injuries per Collision to assess whether crashes are becoming more severe over time.
 2) ### Time & Risk Patterns:
-    - Comparison of crash severity between daytime and nighttime collisions
+    - Comparison of crash severity between daytime and nighttime collisions.
+    - Identification of time of day and temporal patterns associated with elevated fatal collision rate.
 3) ### Road User Vulnerability:
     - An assessment of pedestrian, cyclist, and motorist injury and fatality exposure.
     - Identification of populations most disproportionately impacted by traffic crashes.